 Part-time Civil Engineering students can follow an embedded professional qualification route, which gives them the opportunity to achieve a professional qualification while studying and working.

-Assessment methods include assignments, coursework, class tests and presentations.
+The Civil Engineering degree is assessed by assignments, coursework, class tests and presentations.
 Presentations are included as elements of assessments in some modules, in order that key communication and presentation skills can be developed.

 The BSc (Hons) Civil Engineering degree is accredited as fully satisfying the educational base for an Incorporated Engineer (IEng).
 See www.jbm.org.uk for further information.